deepset-ai/haystack-core-integrations/README.md

 # Haystack Extras

-This repository contains extra components for [Haystack][haystack-repo], see the component `README.md` for detailed installation and usage instructions.
+This repository contains extra components for [Haystack][haystack-repo], maintained by [deepset](https://www.deepset.ai) on a best-effort basis.
+See each component's `README` file for detailed installation and usage instructions.

-This is the list of packages currently part of the repo.
+This is the list of packages currently hosted in this repo.

 | Package                                             | Type           | PyPi Package                                                                                      | Status                                                 |
 | --------------------------------------------------- | -------------- | ------------------------------------------------------------------------------------------------- | ------------------------------------------------------ |